Lecture – PTSD and Women’s Health – Life Course Burden With and Across Generations

 Available with English captions.

-Karestan C. Koenen, PhD, Harvard T.H.
-Chan School of Public Health – Visiting Scholars Series
+Presented by Karestan C. Koenen, PhD, Harvard T.H.
+Chan School of Public Health – Visiting Scholar Series

-Dr. Koenen reviews effective evidence-based treatments for PTSD and trauma symptoms.
-These treatments involved a combination of skill training in affective regulation and prolonged exposure (STAIR/PE).
-Prolonged exposure is a cognitive behavioral therapy approach in which trauma patients gradually narrate and re-imagine the traumatic experience.
+To address these issues, Koenen reviews the epidemiology of trauma exposure and empirically supported treatments for PTSD.
+These treatments involve a combination of skill training in affective regulation and prolonged exposure (STAIR/PE).
+Prolonged exposure is a cognitive behavioral approach in which trauma patients gradually narrate and reimagine the traumatic experience.